Welcome to today's edition of the Rush 24-7 podcast.

 I don't know if you remember this.

-It's in the last year, 18 months, but Putin ordered their long-range strategic bombers to go back on 24-7-365 alert, maybe a couple years ago.
+It's in the last year, 18 months, but Putin ordered their long-range strategic bombers to go back on 24-7, 365 Alert, maybe a couple years ago.

 Those bear bombers are in the air like our BI-52s used to be all the time.

-We've uh we've shut that down.
+We've shut that down.

-Uh the Soviets, the Chinese, they have such a vast superiority in conventional weapons.
+The Soviets, the Chinese, they have such a vast superiority in conventional weapons.

 We lead in delivery systems, but they have so many more conventional weapons than we do.